Data Capture: Definition, Process, Methods, and Benefits

 - Methods of Data Capture

 - Why Use Automated Data Capture?

 - Advantages of Using Automated Data Capture

-Data capture refers to the process of collecting information from any type of structured or unstructured document and transforming it into a computer-readable data form for further use.
+Data capture is the process of extracting information from any type of structured or unstructured document (paper or electronic) to transform it into a machine-readable digital format.